socdataR/wonderapi/README.md

 and [here (Example
 2)](https://wonder.cdc.gov/wonder/help/API-Examples/D76_Example2-req.xml).
 The point of the package is to prevent your having to create requests in this form.
-It relies on the `wondr` package which creates converts R lists to xml and makes the query.
+The code for converting R lists to xml and making the actual query is borrowed from the [`wondr` package](https://github.com/hrbrmstr/wondr).
 The value of this package is in the “pre” and “post” stages of the query, that is, the processes of setting up the query and tidying the results.

 ### Codebooks